ghga-de/milestones-docs/61-matamata-turtle/technical_specification.md

 to be started (no specific CLI command required).
 Preview & resolve events: Done via HTTP API calls.

+### Scaling:
+The DLQ Service should not be scaled, because the manual intervention required will be the limiting factor rather than infrastructure.

 ## Human Resource/Time Estimation: